krb5/krb5/doc/rst_source/krb_admins/admin_commands/kadmin_local.rst

 Changes the password of *principal*.
 Prompts for a new password if neither **-randkey** or **-pw** is specified.

-.. note:: Requires the **changepw** privilege, or that the principal
-          that is running the program to be the same as the one changed.
+This command requires the **changepw** privilege, or that the principal running the program is the same as the principal being changed.

 Alias: **cpw**